Skip to Main Content

 A Word About Document Types

 Neither primary nor secondary articles are easy to isolate during database searching.
 Most databases do not identify primary articles as such.

 Review articles may be identified as such or as "historical" articles and can sometimes be isolated in scientific databases by selecting the "review" article (or similar) option on advanced search screens.
 However, because not all review articles are identified, many important articles can be missed using this method.
 Doing a keyword search for "review," "systematic review," "review article," etc., is another way to find review articles.

 Where to Find Primary and Secondary Sources in the Sciences

-Covers everything from supernovas to marine pollution.
-A good starting point for researchers seeking information on a variety of scientific topics.
-Coverage: 1984-present.
-Some Full-Text.
+Search everything from supernovas to marine pollution.
+This collection is a good starting point for researchers seeking information on a variety of scientific topics.
+Coverage: 20th century to present.
+Some full text.

-Articles in the journals published by Elsevier.
-A collection of articles focusing on science, technology and medicine.
-Coverage: Varied some 1850 to present.
-Some Full-Text.
+Access articles in journals published by Elsevier focusing on science, technology and medicine.
+Coverage: varies - some 1850 to present.
+Some full text.